Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 Acid reflux, also known as gastroesophageal reflux, is an acute ailment that occurs when the stomach is irritated, causing gastric acid to overflow or “reflux” into the esophageal tract.

-Although CBD has shown to be effective in treating acid reflux[18], it should not be used without first consulting a doctor who is knowledgeable about cannabis.
+Although CBD is effective in treating acid reflux, it should not be used without first consulting a doctor who is knowledgeable about cannabis.

 Frequently Asked Questions